Videofluoroscopy and the Pierce Results Diagnostic Method

 A front-to-back, straight-on videofluoroscopy (video x-ray) view of the lower back (lumbar spine) while bending from side to side.
 Video x-ray assists Victoria chiropractor Dr. Mark Smith in diagnosing lower spinal issues

-This tool allows us to track your progress by monitoring how well your nerve system is reacting to care every visit by measuring heat from the skin.
+This tool allows us to track your progress by monitoring how well your nerve system is reacting to care by measuring heat from the skin.

 Body temperature is controlled by the nerve system, and on a healthy person’s back, the temperature of the skin should be the same from top to bottom and from side to side.